Wunderment/releases/README.md

-# releases
+# WundermentOS Release Files

-Release files for WundermentOS
+Release files for WundermentOS supported devices.
+Please see the Github releases tab for the files.